raeginez/railsproject/README.md

 ____________________________________________________________________________

 ### (17) Describe the way tasks are allocated and tracked in your project.
-We broke up the major tasks with a project plan and timeline.
-We then created user stories and made sure we focused on completing our MVP first.
-Each morning we checked in with each other and decided which tasks each of us were going to complete for that day.
-We tracked our tasks and their priorities using our Trello Board.
-We also used Slack to communicate with each other.
+- We broke up the major tasks with a project plan and timeline (please see our 'Project Plan and Timeline' screenshot at the top of the ReadMe - under the 'Details of Planning Process' heading)

+- We then created user stories and made sure we focused on completing our MVP first. (please see our 'User Stories' screenshot at the top of the ReadMe - under the 'Our Design Documentation' heading)

+- Each morning we checked in with each other and decided which tasks each of us were going to complete for that day.
+We also used Slack to communicate with each other. (please see our 'Screenshots of Slack Communication' at the top of the ReadMe - under the 'Details of Planning Process' heading)

+- We tracked our tasks and their priorities using our Trello Board. (please see our 'Screenshots of Trello Board(s)' at the top of the ReadMe - under the 'Details of Planning Process' heading)

 ### (18) Discuss how Agile methodology is being implemented in your project.
 After our main app was setup and deployed to Heroku, we used the following steps to implement new functionalities: